 Due to remedial works taking place in the Industrial Precinct, temporary site fencing has been erected around Building 137 and Building 143.
 Access to these buildings will be limited during this time.
 It is anticipated the works will be completed by July 2025.
 We apologise for any inconvenience.

 Transport for NSW is upgrading the Greenwich Point Ferry Wharf to improve accessibility.
-The project began in April and is expected to take eight months to complete.
+The project began in April and is expected to be completed and reopened by 13 December 2024.
 The wharf will be closed for the duration of the works and ferries will not stop there.

 Night works are scheduled between 10pm and 5am on up to 6 nights between 4 and 22 August.
 However, the specific dates for these night works have not been announced.
 Further, the work may be noisy.
 Campers should come prepared for potential disruptions during this period.